junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

   ♦ If a baby’s lip or the top of his mouth (palate) is divided (cleft), he may have trouble breastfeeding and need to be fed with a spoon or dropper.
 With surgery, his lip and palate can be made to look almost normal.
 The best age for surgery is usually at 4 to 6 months for the lip, and at 18 months for the palate.

 8. **Difficulties before and during birth** sometimes result in brain damage that causes a child to be spastic or have seizures (fits).
-The chance of damage is greater if at birth the baby is slow to breathe, or if the midwife injected the mother with medicine to speed up the birth or to ‘give force’ to the mother (p.
-266) before the baby was born.
+The chance of damage is greater if at birth the baby is slow to breathe, or if the midwife injected the mother with medicine to speed up the birth or to ‘give force’ to the mother ([page 266](#page-266)) before the baby was born.

 **Be careful in your choice of a midwife, and do not let your midwife use medicines to speed up the birth.**